 If you wish to be at home with your child for an extended period of time after they are born you also need to make sure you have put money away and have savings you can live off to supplement your usual income.

-In a study by Prof KJ Spine, she theorises that women’s relationship to money is more than just financial.
+A recent study indicates that women's relationship with money is more than just financial.
 For many women, spending money can be related to an emotional trigger that sets off a complex emotional and mental response.
 In these cases, money is more than just money.
-In general, she says, women are still less financially literate than men.

 By learning to budget successfully you are taking control of your finances and making conscious decisions on what to save and what to spend.
 By forcing yourself to be constantly aware of what you’re spending (and why) you are making positive steps in your own financial education.
 A successful budget is a way out of harmful debt and spending cycles, and reduces stress around a subject which is proven to cause significant anxiety.

 There’s no time like the present.